 We can safely assume which operators will offer a sportsbook in Tennessee judging by their activity in other parts of the United States.
 Most of these operators will have dedicated mobile sports apps for both Apple and Android users.
 It is believed there have been four brands that have submitted license requests to the Tennessee Education Lottery.
 The names have not been revealed, but the likely candidates to offer online sports bet in Tennessee include:

 As of November 1, there are over 6 legal sportsbooks in the state.
 They are

 There are many benefits to wagering on a mobile sports app.
 Apps typically offer more betting options than a retail sportsbook, and there is no need to travel to place a bet.
 You can do so from the comfort of your own home.
 As online sports gambling in Tennessee develops, more apps will be introduced, giving bettors numerous options at their fingertips.

 It was somewhat of a shock when Tennessee state regulators decided to introduce legal sports betting to the state.
 Tennessee has traditionally taken an anti-gambling stance in the past, so the state’s decision to enter the sports betting industry following the fall of PASPA came as a surprise.

 TN sports betting is now legal, and the state has taken a different approach compared to other legal sports betting industries across the US.
 In Tennessee, sports wagering is offered exclusively online, making it the first state to provide online options but no physical sportsbooks.
 The reason behind this decision is that Tennessee has no legal gambling locations.
-There are no casinos in Tennessee, and apart from the state lottery and online horse betting, there are no other gambling options for residents.
+There are no casinos in Tennessee (or online casinos), and apart from the state lottery and online horse betting, there are no other gambling options for residents.
 So any wagering in the state must be done via a Tennessee sports betting site, or betting app.
 TN apps have so far proved the most popular way for bettors to have a wager.